adeira/universe/src/mrtnzlml-meta/docs/graphql.md

    ```

 1. data is not being returned in a normalized response which means we are sending a lot of duplicates (list of leads and their labels - the same label is being send many many times), see: https://github.com/graphql/graphql-js/issues/150
+1. Under/over-fetching in GraphQL mutations (maybe Relay specific) https://github.com/facebook/relay/issues/1995

+Possible solutions recommended by FB (see the issue):

+- if the mutation / subscription is well scoped, fetch only what changed
+- if not, refer to UI fragments in the mutations/subscriptions so that you fetch everything you might need (potential overfetch)

+Typical example for the second case is when you have "create" mutation but you need to display this new element somewhere in the list.
+What fields should you query to fulfill the list requirements?

 ![GraphQL response overfetching example](/img/graphql-response-overfetching.png)